a-keyter/WebsiteThemeGenerator/README.md

 # CYF_WebsiteGenerator
 This is a public repository to help teach ourselves about using GitHub and to practice making HTML and CSS pages

+To see the most current version of this project, click here: https://jolly-shortbread-1ff548.netlify.app

       !Welcome to one and all!
 Following our session today, I had the idea to set up a page that helps teach Github features for beginners.